XiaokLin/Homeworks/PhoneBookApp/README.txt

 Running the code:

+    Download the Gson JAR file and add it to your project classpath.
     To get started, you MUST complile MethodsLibrary.java.
     You MAY not have to compile the other files for this to run but it will NOT run without the library folder compliled.